Advertisement

 2. Switch to Add, Subtract, Multiply or Divide when you want to calculate with two numbers in standard form or scientific notation.

-3. Check the result cards to see the answer in all formats side by side.
+3. Check the result cards to see the answer in all formats.

 4. Use the TXT and Excel (CSV) download buttons to save your work into a report or assignment file.